Ave Verum Corpus

-Numerous composers have set it to music, including Liszt, Saint-Saëns, and a host of others.
-One of the most beautiful settings, and certainly the best known, was composed by Wolfgang Amadeus Mozart – who, as it happens is celebrating his 265th birthday today.
+Over the subsequent centuries numerous composers have set it to music.
+Among these are Franz Liszt, Camille Saint-Saëns, and a host of others.
+One of the most beautiful settings, and certainly the best known, comes to us from Wolfgang Amadeus Mozart.
+Who, as it happens will be celebrating his 270th birthday later this month.
 Please take the time to open the clip below of Mozart’s reverent and moving Ave Verum Corpus.

 Ave verum corpus, natum